aws-samples/serverless-eda-insurance-claims-processing/README.md

 ## Conclusion

 In this example we deployed and tested an event based claims processing system.
 We used CDK to deploy the backend infrastructure and AWS Amplify for frontend.
-In the frontend application we reviewed the events that were transmitted by different services to event bridge to understand how system is processing the data.
+In the frontend application we reviewed the events that were transmitted by different services to EventBridge to understand how system is processing the data.
 At the end, we cleaned up by deleting all the resources deployed as part of this activity.

 ## Security